hepcep/hepcep_networks/meeting-agenda.md

 ## October 19, 2018 (non-meeting update)
 * Set up for testing convergence of models with target statistics estimated from 100 networks, including coding for race, gender, Chicago residence is [here](https://bitbucket.org/jozik/hepcep_networks/src/master/fit-ergms/simulate-convergence-setup.R).

+* We did this exercise because we don't have reliable estimates of mixing by race, gender or Chicago residence.
+I was getting some model specification error with race.
+I will add that in next.

 * Convergence of model fit with edges, distance, odegree, idegree, chicago-mixing, gender-mixing below.
 Add race in next (I was getting some form of specification error in that.)

 ```
 > rm(list=ls())